Atsutakemura/SimpleWars/README.md

 # Interactive Minimap

 The Minimap is attached to camera position and camera rotation visualized by marker icon rotation.
 Click on map to swing camera to world position.
+Set SVG Paths to create Custom Icons for individual Entities.
+Support Dynamic, Static and Grouped Entities.

 # Design Management

 GUI and Convenience Settings

+# Optimization

+The regarding materials are frozen to reduce shaders overhead.
+The world matrices of static entities are frozen to reduce world matrix computation.
+Material, Mesh, are instantiated or cloned to reduce draw calls.
+The stencil and depth buffer clearing is skipped to reduce OpenGL clear calls.
+The animation ratio is used to flatten the frame rate differences.
+The material dirty mechanism is blocked to avoid bottleneck when various materials are used.
+A map of geometry ids is used to speed-up the addition and removal of Geometry in the scene.
+After a match ends on disposing of all meshes the active meshes and rendering groups are blocked to speed-up the removal.

+Optionally skipPointerMovePicking can be set to spare scene to pick on pointer move, though the health bars won't be shown on hover.

 # Known Issues